Tulalip Tribes: Economic development

-The Tulalip Tribes own and operate Tulalip Bingo, Quil Ceda Deli, Tulalip Casino, Canoes Carvery, Cedars Cafe, Eagles Buffet, Tulalip Bay Restaurant, Journeys East, The Draft Sports Bar & Grill, Tulalip Resort Casino, Quil Ceda Creek Nightclub and Casino, Torch Grill, and Q Burgers, all located in Tulalip, Washington.
+The Tulalip Tribes own and operate Tulalip Bingo, Quil Ceda Deli, Canoes Carvery, Cedars Cafe, Eagles Buffet, Tulalip Bay Restaurant, Journeys East, The Draft Sports Bar & Grill, Tulalip Resort Casino, Quil Ceda Creek Nightclub and Casino, Torch Grill, and Q Burgers, all located in Tulalip, Washington.
 With revenues generated by their successful casinos, they have invested and developed other businesses to diversify their economy.

 The tribe began development of a major shopping and business center along Interstate 5 in the 1990s, aiming to attract the auxiliary support facility of Naval Station Everett as its main tenant, but an agreement broke down.
 The 800 acre center, named Quil Ceda Village, was built in the early 2000s alongside a new casino and outlet mall.
+The tribe's original casino was renamed to Quil Ceda Creek Casino and was replaced by a new, 126,700 sqft building in 2021.

+The tribe also operates two gas stations that opened in 2009 and 2011 with discounts for tribal members.
+The gas stations were originally supplied by Chevron, but switched to a Yakama Nation-owned distributor in 2022.

+The Tulalip Tribes owns a disused railroad bridge over Interstate 5 at the north end of Quil Ceda Village that had been used by Boeing for access to its engine test site on the reservation.
+The tribe has long-term plans to use the bridge for a multi-use pedestrian and bicycling trail that would connect to a proposed Amtrak Cascades station in Marysville.

+Politics

 The Tulalip Tribes has begun to act more in local and state politics, at times in alliance with other Native American tribes in the state.
 In November 2002, John McCoy, a longtime Tulalip leader, was elected to the Washington state legislature, where he first served as the only Native American member.

 In addition, in the 2002 election, the Tulalip worked with other tribes in the state to defeat a candidate for the state Supreme Court who had a long record of opposing tribal interests.

 Seven other Native Americans have since been elected to the state legislature, including Julie Johnson (Lummi).
 Only one Native American state representative is Republican; all the others are members of the Democratic Party.